-Before getting into the API-specific part, it is important to understand some concepts in Skubana that will make your development easier.
+Before getting into the API-specific part, it's important to understand some concepts in Skubana that will make your development easier.
 Skubana has a feature called Channel Allocation Rules.
-These rules control how much available inventory is displayed for each sales channel, whether it's a channel Skubana integrates with natively, or a channel we connect through a 3rd party app.
+These rules control how much available inventory is displayed for each sales channel, whether it's a channel Skubana integrates with natively or a channel we connect through a 3rd party app.

 The rules can get pretty complex.
-For starters, Skubana allows sellers to display a certain % of available inventory, or an actual hard count (called Max Allocation) for each product and sales channel, which is the green area.
-Secondly, these rules can change once minimum inventory levels are reached, which is the red area.
-This is extremely important because reaching low/minimum inventory levels is a danger zone for most sellers, so Skubana acts as an overselling prevention system that reduces the risk of marketplace suspension.
+For starters, Skubana allows sellers to display a certain % of available inventory, or a specific amount of units (called Max Allocation), for each product and sales channel.
+These rules can change once minimum inventory levels are reached (see the "Min.
+Rule Type" in the screenshot above).
+This is important because reaching the minimum inventory level is a danger zone for most sellers so Skubana can prevent overselling using channel allocation rules to reduce the risk of marketplace suspension.

 You can also exclude inventory at the product level or sales channel level so that inventory from a specific warehouse is not included in the inventory pushed to the sales channels.